storacha/w3up/packages/w3up-client/README.md

 #### Creating and registering Spaces

-A [`Space`][docs-Space] acts as a namespace for your uploads, and what your Agent will need a delegation from to store data with w3up.
+A [`Space`][docs-Space] acts as a namespace for your uploads, and what your Agent will need a delegation from to store data with Storacha.
 The first thing to do is login your Agent with your email address.
 Calling `login` will cause an email to be sent to the given address.
 Once a user clicks the confirmation link in the email, the `login` method will resolve.
 Make sure to check for errors, as `login` will fail if the email is not confirmed within the expiration timeout.
 Authorization needs to happen only once per agent.

 ```js
 const account = await client.login('zaphod@beeblebrox.galaxy')